lewagon/dotfiles/01-Ruby/02-Flow-Array/05-Destructive-Methods/README.md

 ## Learning Badges

 As you realize, the only purpose of a method is not only ti return the result of some computation..
 A method can also be there to perform actions on objects that it will modify.
-Make sure your are confortable with the following notions before moving on.
+Make sure your are comfortable with the following notions before moving on.

 - What's an object id?
 Type `"something".object_id` in IRB to figure it out.
 - What's an object equality?
 When you use `a==b` in a conditional statement, do you test object equality ?
 What do you test exactly ?